brevzin/cpp_proposals/118x_spaceship/spaceship-is-compare.md

         bool operator>(Q rhs) const { return f > rhs.f; }
     };

 Using `float` just makes for a short example, but the salient point here is that `Q`'s ordering is partial, not total.
-The significant of partial order is that these are all false:
+The significance of partial orders is that these can all be `false`:

     :::cpp
     Q{1.0f} == Q{NAN}; // false
     Q{1.0f} < Q{NAN};  // false
     Q{1.0f} > Q{NAN};  // false

-However, the proposed synthesis rules in P1186R0 would have led (with no code changes) to the following:
+However, the proposed synthesis rules in P1186R0 would have led (with no source code changes!) to the following:

     :::cpp
+    Q{1.0f} > Q{NAN};       // false
     Q{1.0f} <=> Q{NAN} > 0; // true

 This is because the proposed rules assumed a total order, wherein `!(a == b) && !(a < b)` imply `a > b`.